 Snow Removal & County Road Maintenance

 Currently the Department of Public Works Road Operations are responsible for 684.42 miles of county roadway, not including private roads or drives.
 The County's land area has been divided into five "road areas " which employ 3 or more employees each.
 These employees maintain county roads by doing minor repairs and snow removal during the winter months.
 When a county roads needs extensive repairs or when class 4 roads receive enough snow accumulation, those roads will be listed on the County's Road Closure web page.
+Residents of the Town of Mammoth Lakes should contact the town for status on snow removal for the roads within the town limits.

 See links below for Mono County's Maintained Mileage and Snow Removal Priority Map along with maps of each road area.
 Also included are links to current Highway & weather conditions.
 A list of county roads that are maintained and those covered by a Zone of Benefit (ZOB) is shown on the master map.
 The Board of Supervisors annually approval the Master Map with the maintained mileage in the Fall.
 Typically the master map is updated on this website shortly after Board approval.